BattMoTeam/BattMo/Documentation/JOSS/paper.md

 relatively inexpensive way to get greater insight about the evolution of key quantities like concentration, temperature, and electric potential during cell operation.
 However, the simplified P2D mesh cannot resolve the effects of the cell geometry (e.g. current collector tabs).
 Furthermore, these approaches focus almost exclusively on lithium-ion cell chemistry.
-Fully coupled thermal and electro-chemical equations
+Fully coupled thermal and electro-chemical equations.

+Other battery chemistru

+- Sea Water model

 Other electrochemical systems
-- Sea Water model

 - Electrolysis models
 - Protonic membrane